DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerToolbar/items/items.md

 **Custom Items**

-To add a custom toolbar item, specify its [text](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#text) and optional settings (for example, a file extension for the toolbar item that creates a new file) to the [items](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/) (for all items) or [fileSelectionItems](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/fileSelectionItems/) (for selected items) collections.
-The **widget** option allows you to specify a widget for a custom toolbar item (dxButton is used by default).
+To add a custom toolbar item, specify its [text](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#text) and optional settings (for example, a file extension for the toolbar item that creates a new file) to one of the following collections:

+- [items](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/) - Displays toolbar items when no one file system item is selected.

+- [fileSelectionItems](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/fileSelectionItems/) - Displays toolbar items when one or more file system items are selected.

+The [widget](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#widget) option allows you to specify a widget for a custom toolbar item ([dxButton](/Documentation/ApiReference/UI_Widgets/dxButton/) is used by default).
 Use the [toolbarItemClick](/Documentation/ApiReference/UI_Widgets/dxFileManager/Events/#toolbarItemClick) event to handle clicks on custom toolbar items.

 ---